-8.2 COMMUNITY INVOLVEMENT
+8.2 COMMUNITY

 The nine airports of ASUR are involved in various community projects at the local level.
 These projects are selected and administered by each airport individually, to respond to local needs and to promote a sense of ownership and greater commitment.
 Support is provided monetarily and in the form of donations of goods and services, as well as volunteering.
-The total value of cash donations, donations in kind and man hours in 2019 is estimated at approximately \$80.1 million pesos.
-During the period, the projects supported fell under four main categories: culture and education, public health services, care for people with disabilities, and the environment.
+In 2020, as a direct result of the health emergency, it was not possible to carry out most of these activities.

-Of ASUR's total community investments in 2019, a considerable percentage was destined to cultural projects under the government-run initiatives Eficine and Efiartes.
-The sum donated to theatre, film production, and film distribution projects under these initiatives was \$78.8 million pesos.
+Of ASUR's total community investments in 2020, a considerable percentage was destined to cultural projects under the government-run initiatives Eficine and Efiartes.
+The sum donated to theatre, film production, and film distribution projects under these initiatives was \$29.9 million pesos.